open-ordinal/open-ordinal-metadata/ReadMe.md

+> [!WARNING]
+> If you’re seeing this, you have early access to this repository.
+Please note that it is still a work in progress and will undergo changes until we make it public.
+Expect updates and modifications as we continue to develop it.

 # Open Ordinal Metadata

 **Open Ordinal Meta Data** (OOMD) is an extensible format designed to standardize and enhance the metadata associated with Ordinals.